 These days, you can’t go anywhere without hearing something about “social distancing”, washing your hands frequently with soap and water and keeping your hands off of your face.
 It’s on the radio.
 It’s in the mail from the federal government.
+As an IT Support company we’ve been hearing a lot of concerns from our clients right hear in Vancouver.
 And it’s certainly on the internet especially when you’re updating yourself on your favorite news website or on YouTube.

 It’s the result of Covid-19.
 It’s here and very much part of our new reality.

 Whether you’re one of the “essential workers” or preparing for a possible month-long break as you shelter-in-place, you’d want to make sure you double down on cleaning your office equipment and sanitizing them.
 A virus can stay potent on surfaces from hours to days.

 Difference between Cleaning and Sanitizing